 The third ventricle surrounds the interthalamic adhesion.
 It continues into the infundibulum through a neurohypophysary recess.
 The roof of the third ventricle is located between the interventricular foramen and choroidal fissure, and the pineal recess.
 The roof is covered by a double layer of trabecular pial tissue, the velum interpositum.
 The internal cerebral veins and the posterior choroidal arteries are located between the two layers of the velum.

 The roof of the fourth ventricle is formed by a layer of ependymal cells and pia mater, called medullary velum (divided in rostral and caudal), and by the tela choroidea of the fourth ventricle.
 The rostral medullary velum is located between the rostral cerebellar pedunculi (left and right) and the lingula of the cerebellum.
-The caudal medullary velum is located between the caudal cerebellar peduncles (left and right) and the nodule and the tela choroidea of the fourth ventricle.
-The tela choroidea extends from the caudal medullary velum and the taenia of the fourth ventricle (it is the caudal limit of the roof of the fourth ventricle).
+The caudal medullary velum is located between the caudal cerebellar peduncles (left and right) and gives rise to the tela choroidea of the fourth ventricle.
+The tela choroidea extends up to the taenia of the fourth ventricle (it is the caudal limit of the roof of the fourth ventricle).

 The fourth ventricle opens into the subarachnoid space through the lateral apertures of the fourth ventricle (located in the lateral recesses of the fourth ventricle).
 They are located caudally to the caudal cerebellar peduncles.